 With costs coming down, Sewing now expects the bank to be profitable this year.
 However, management hasn’t dared to say when exactly it expects revenue to stop falling.
 Von Moltke has conceded that generating a 10 percent return on tangible equity may take more time than previously planned.
 The bank’s staff will also be keen to hear details of the weak investment banking result on their pay as the bank has said there will be no large bonuses if performance doesn’t warrant them.

 7. How much time does the bank have?

 Not a lot.
 While several large investors have said Sewing has at least a few months to deliver on his promises, they also say he has little margin for error, according to people familiar with their thinking.
-That applies even more to Supervisory Board Chairman Paul Achleitner, who has presided over a 62 percent drop in the bank’s shares since taking over in 2012.
+That applies even more to Supervisory Board Chairman Paul Achleitner, who has presided over a steep drop in the bank’s shares since taking over in 2012.
 Achleitner drew harsh criticism from shareholders at the bank’s annual meeting in May, when investor advisory firm Glass Lewis said he has “one last chance” to fix the bank.

 8. Is there a Plan B?